LawSmith408/WhiskerAnalyses/README.md

 This project is developed using PlatformIO.
 To get started:

 1. Follow the dependency links above to download the required additional programs.
 2. Download this Repo and open in MATLAB.
+3. Download the files from the nodewiseProcess GitHub page and copy them into the 'dep' folder
-3. Read the customization notes below
+4. Read the customization notes below
-4. Run the specific simulations required.
+5. Run the specific simulations required.
-5. Run visualizations of the simulations.
+6. Run visualizations of the simulations.

 ## Variables for Simulation
 The variables that are customizable for the bio-inspired beam are the following: